keymetrics/on-premise/docs/BAREMETAL.md

 $ docker-compose logs
 ```

-*In the beginning some ElaticSearch errors might appears but it's not critical (=delay for the backend to connect to ES)*
+*In the beginning some connections errors might appears but it's not critical (elasticsearch take few seconds to boot so the backend will restart for few seconds then connect when his ready)*

 ## Update Procedure